 — Fritjof Capra, author of The Tao of Physics, coauthor of The Systems View of Life: A Unifying Vision

 This is a book of art, science, poetry and spirit that tells the story curvature.
 We have forgotten the sense, science, and soul of curvature in our lives.

-Metaphorically, we have lost the value of curvature where curvature represents creativity, intuition, participation, cooperation, and systems of liberation.
-Instead we have come to value the straight line and its metaphors: predictability, analytical thinking, control, competition, and systems of oppression.
-We have lost our nonlinear consciousness: the creative and cooperative practices that maintain healthy patterns in mind, body, soul and community.
+Metaphorically, we have lost the value of curvature where curvature represents creativity, intuition, unpredictability, reciprocity, diversity and the feminine in all of us.
+Instead we have come to value the straight line and its metaphors: predictability, analytical thinking, control, competition, standardization and the masculine in all of us.
+Linearity is not bad but must be balanced.
+We have lost our nonlinear consciousness: the creative, intuitive and reciprocal relations and ways of knowing that maintain healthy balance in mind, body, soul and community.

-Soulfully, we have lost the knowledge of curvature where curvature is the wisdom of Remembering.
-Remembering our indigenous minds, where we came from, remembering our purpose in this life.
-Instead we find ourselves living lives in straight paths - following the straight and narrow, following external outlines of who and how we are to become who and how we are.
+Soulfully, we have lost the wisdom of curvature where curvature is the wisdom of re-membering our unique soul expressions in this world.
+Instead we find ourselves living lives in straight paths, memorizing steps that others have laid out for us, following "the straight and narrow", following external outlines of who and how we are to become who and how we are.
 We are soulfully lost.
 We are always reaching for the next goal but seldom remembering who we are.
 We have forgotten how to turn into ourselves.
 Our souls are naturally curvaceous.
-They want to turn into themselves.
+They want to bend around and into themselves.
 They want to become their potential.
-We must journey to remember our soul's unique curvature, to remember our way back home, and then to bring that curve out into the world.
+We must journey to remember our soul's unique curvature, to remember our way back home, and then to bring that curvaceous expression out into the world.